jbadeau/mise-nix/README.md

 `mise-nix` brings the best of both worlds:
 - Access thousands of reproducible Nix packages from [NixHub](https://www.nixhub.io/)
 - Use familiar `mise` commands to install and manage tools without writing `shell.nix` or `flake.nix`
-- Integrate environment variables, tool versions, and tasks in a single, declarative config
+- Integrate environment variables, tool versions, and tasks into a single, performant, and declarative configuration.
 - Avoid the learning curve of traditional Nix usage while still benefiting from its features

 ---